WATCH: Walnut Hills graduate serving on historic naval ship surprises family

 It was a role given to other recruits as well, but she says while the Recruit Division Commander (RDC) can strip you of the title and responsibility, she found that she was able to lead and managed to maintain the role through her training.

 She was awarded her first assignment on the USS Constitution, known as "Old Ironsides" since the War of 1812, when British cannonballs were seen bouncing off the wooden hull.
-Its historic place in our country’s Navy makes it a high profile position for any sailor.
+Its historic place in our country’s Navy makes it a high-profile position for any sailor.

 “You’re just in the atmosphere of our history we go onto the ship every day,” said Sharp.